 Email alarms send an email without displaying any alarm message.

 Fill in the recipients' addresses, the email subject line and the message body in the three edit fields.
 Use the button beside the addressee edit box to display your KDE address book from which you can select email recipients.
+(Note that the button is only shown if KAlarm's Akonadi plugin is installed and enabled.)
 Attachments may be added using the button.
 Note that attached files must still exist when the alarm is triggered; no copy is stored at the time the alarm is configured.
 To remove an attachment, highlight it in the drop-down list and click the button.

 Set the following options: